fcusson/pihole-activity/README.md

 The following are the permenant modules that we will install in the build.
 Be carefull at this point as the module are made to be permanent.
 Make sure the design fits for your particular case and that the wiring replicate the prototype we made.

+> If you know how to use a multimeter, I recommend you test the circuit, making sure there is no unwanted bridge in your module.
+It simplifies a lot trouble shooting afterward.

 #### LED Bar Graph Module

 | Front | Back |